 If you don’t know if the museum you intend to visit provides something like this and you are feeling industrious, you could knock up a treasure hunt of your own.
 Simply visit the museum’s website and copy and paste a few pictures.

 4. Taking Pictures

-When our four year old gets bored of looking around we have a tactic to bring him back to the room.
-We give him a camera, usually an old phone or one of ours, and give him free reign.
-The result is usually a random selection of pictures that might include some of what you’ve come to see.
+When our four-year-old gets bored of looking around, we have a tactic to bring him back to the room.
+We give him a camera, usually an old phone or one of ours, and give him free rein.
+The result is often a random selection of pictures that might include some of what you’ve come to see.
 There will also be many pictures of the floor, walls and ceiling.

 We found this tip very useful when visiting the Sagrada Familia in Barcelona.